ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- NOT NEEDED - checks two game states to render text, one for completing a level, the other for completing a game.
 Can we combine them?
 		- DONE the game completed animation is a nested conditional.
 Let's clean that up.

-	- Tidying:
+	- DONE Tidying:
-		- move constants, enums, and classes closer to where they are used.
+		- DONE move constants, enums, and classes closer to where they are used.
 For example, there is a SoundTrack type that can be moved to the audio folder.
 There is a SoundEffect class that can be moved to the audio folder.
 Etc etc etc
-		- Instantiate GameState classes once, and instead of them having instance variables, just pass in the game instance and GameContext each time you invoke the execute() function
+		- DONE Instantiate GameState classes once, and instead of them having instance variables, just pass in the game instance and GameContext each time you invoke the execute() function

 - consider 'fancy' animations for transitions
 	- DONE transition delays at the end of the scale up/scale down animations